six0four/ceng153/README.md

 # Raspberry Pi Desktop running in Oracle's VirtualBox instead of the actual device:
+0. Required: several GB of free space.
-1. Download a Raspberry Pi Desktop ISO (takes 2 hours?): https://www.raspberrypi.org/downloads/raspberry-pi-desktop/
+1. Download a Raspberry Pi Desktop ISO (this can take hours but continue with the next step while you wait): https://www.raspberrypi.org/downloads/raspberry-pi-desktop/
 2. Download and install:
 https://download.virtualbox.org/virtualbox/5.2.26/VirtualBox-5.2.26-128414-Win.exe